|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

-Langer-Giedion syndrome is caused by a deletion or mutation of several genes on the long (q) arm of chromosome 8 at a position described as 8q24.1.
+Langer-Giedion syndrome is caused by a deletion or mutation in several genes on the long (q) arm of chromosome 8 at a position described as 8q24.1.
+This condition causes bone abnormalities, including noncancerous bone tumors known as exostoses, and distinctive facial features.
 The signs and symptoms of this condition are related to the deletion or mutation in at least two genes from this part of the chromosome.
 Researchers have determined that the loss of a functional EXT1 gene is responsible for the multiple noncancerous (benign) bone tumors called exostoses seen in people with Langer-Giedion syndrome.
 Loss of a functional TRPS1 gene may cause the other bone and facial abnormalities.
 One copy of the EXT1 gene and the TRPS1 gene are always missing or mutated in affected individuals; however, neighboring genes may also be involved.
 The loss of additional genes from this region of chromosome 8 likely contributes to the varied features of Langer-Giedion syndrome.

 Trisomy 8 occurs when cells have three copies of chromosome 8 instead of the usual two copies.
 Full trisomy 8, which occurs when all of the body's cells contain an extra copy of chromosome 8, is not compatible with life.
 A similar but less severe condition called mosaic trisomy 8 occurs when only some of the body's cells have an extra copy of chromosome 8.
 The signs and symptoms of mosaic trisomy 8 vary widely and can include intellectual disability, absence of the tissue connecting the left and right halves of the brain (corpus callosum), skeletal defects, heart problems, kidney and liver malformations, and facial abnormalities.
-Trisomy 8 mosaicism is also associated with an increased risk of a specific type of cancer of blood-forming cells called acute myelogenous leukemia.
+Trisomy 8 mosaicism is also associated with an increased risk of acute myeloid leukemia.

 Another chromosomal condition called inversion duplication 8p is caused by a rearrangement of genetic material on the short (p) arm of chromosome 8.
 This rearrangement results in an abnormal duplication and an inversion of a segment of the chromosome.
 An inversion involves the breakage of a chromosome in two places; the resulting piece of DNA is reversed and reinserted into the chromosome.
 People with inversion duplication 8p typically have severe intellectual disability, a thin or absent corpus callosum, weak muscle tone (hypotonia), abnormal curvature of the spine (scoliosis), and minor facial abnormalities.
 Some individuals with this condition may also have heart defects, underdeveloped kidneys, or eye abnormalities.
 Older individuals usually develop abnormal muscle stiffness (spasticity).
 The signs and symptoms of inversion duplication 8p tend to depend on the size and location of the chromosome segment involved.
 For example, inclusion of chromosome region 8p21 is thought to be associated with more severe symptoms.